Deaflympics: We’ll make Nigeria proud in Turkey, says NDSF Scribe - Nigeria Today

 NAN reports that Deaf Eagles won their third West Africa Deaf Football Championship in 2013 in Republic of Benin.

-The post Deaflympics: We’ll make Nigeria proud in Turkey, says NDSF Scribe appeared first on The Nation Nigeria.
+The post Deaflympics: We’ll make Nigeria proud in Turkey, says NDSF Scribe appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share